ibm-cloud-docs/vpc/hpvs-encrypt-log-message.md

 {: #podplay}

 - In the [`log-encryption`](https://github.com/ibm-hyper-protect/samples/tree/main/log-encryption) folder, you have `pods.yaml` file under `/pods` directory, which deploys and manages the container application to be used in this tutorial.
 The image that we use is the official Ubuntu image from [DockerHub](https://hub.docker.com/_/ubuntu).
-- Within the Podman Play file, there is a command that asks Podman to run a shell script (`example.sh`) that prints a line of plain text and a line of encrypted message to the standard output.
+- The Podman Play file contains a command that asks Podman to run a shell script (`example.sh`) that prints a line of plain text and a line of encrypted message to the standard output.
 This `example.sh` file exists in the `/pods/bin` directory.
 - A public key `logging.pub` is required for encrypting the log message.
 This file must exist in the `/pods` folder.
 This tutorial shows an example of generating a key pair encrypted through AES with a passphrase by using `openssl`.
 - The `volumes:` instruction tells Podman to mount the Podman volume with the public key and the simple logging application to `/var/logging` inside the container.
 The Ubuntu image starts as a container later and run `example.sh` as its main application.

 The [contract](/docs/vpc?topic=vpc-about-contract_se) is a YAML file to specify the Hyper Protect Virtual Server instance that you want to create.
 In this tutorial, a dedicated public and private key pair is used to encrypt and decrypt the selected log messages.

-You must abide to the following:
+You must abide to the following rules:
 ​​​​​​
    - ​​​​​​You must keep the private key to decrypt the downloaded logs later.
    - ​The public key must be embedded into the contract, which is a special approach for our case.
 The public key ​​​​​`​logging.pub​​​​` is stored under the `​​​​​​/log-encryption/pods`​​​​ folder for Podman approach and ​​​​​​`/log-encryption/compose`​​​​ folder for Docker Compose along with the `​​​​​​pods.yaml`​​​​ file and ​​​​​​`docker-compose.yaml​​​`​ respectively.
 As mentioned in the preparation of the [`workload` section](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_workload)​ of the contract, the `archive` subsection contains the `​​​​​​base64​​​`​ encoded TGZ file archive of ​​​​​`​podman-play`​​​​.
 The ​​​​​`​logging.pub​​​`​ file in our example undergoes the same encoding and compression, since it is stored in the same folder.
 As a result, the created instance acquires the public key for subsequent log encryption.​​​​